 Why should others consider doing the same?
 Because all countries, cities and regions compete for talent and need to step up their game.
 Finland has gone from words to action to achieve a bigger impact together.
 They do not focus on organisations, but actions – no matter which organisation is implementing them.
 The secret is that the ownership of Talent Boost and responsibility is clear: the programme is co-ordinated by both the Ministry of Labour and Economic Affairs as well as Ministry of Education and Culture, however the substance lies in the large and functioning network or cities, service providers, companies and international talents.
 The ministry is there to serve: to help orchestrate and bring the talent boosters together.

 Resilience, entrepreneurship kind of thinking and passion are needed in this work, which is often under political turbulence.
 Even though you might work with project funding, you need to be able to work strategically, persistently and think big.

 One of the success factors is to include international talents and companies themselves in planning and implementing the services.
 This principle is followed in all Talent Boost development.

-Laura will talk about how anyone could build a simple and functioning national talent network and she will share innovative cases how cities work with international talent.
+Pipa will talk about how anyone could build a simple and functioning national talent network and she will share innovative cases how cities work with international talent.